 In 2002, Brad Myers advocated that the ubiquity and flexibility of personal mobile devices could serve as a suitable universal remote control to a new generation of digitally controllable appliances [18].
 Since then, appliances have acquired the ability to interconnect and integrate themselves into a ubiquitous computing ecology [1] comprising the people and digital devices within a social space (Figure 1), e.g., a living room or a meeting room.
-As Myers predicted, such locations are increasingly equipped with a large number of appliances that can now be controlled with mobile devices.
+As Myers predicted, such locations are increasingly equipped with a large numbers of appliances that can now be controlled with mobile devices.

-However, new problems are emerging as the number of controllable appliances increases, as predicted by the Ubicomp and Internet of Things vision.
+However, new problems are emerging as the number of controllable appliances increases.
 First, it is difficult to discover at a glance which appliances are interactive.
 While the fixed appliances within a living room may be familiar to its family members, a meeting room with hidden projectors and speakers may require more intricate visual search by its temporary inhabitants.
 Once appliances are discovered, people still have to select an individual appliance from the large ecology.
 Once selected, people should be able to view information about the current status of the appliance, and progressively control its basic to advanced functions as needed without undue interface complexity.